vivliostyle/vivliostyle.org/_posts/2022-01-24-JavaScript-can-now-be-used-in-typesetting-by-Vivliostyle.md

 ## How to use web fonts with JavaScript in Vivliostyle CLI

-A test sample of each Web font service actually used with Vivliostyle Viewer is available below:
+Test samples of each Web font service actually used with Vivliostyle Viewer is available below:

 - [Test samples of each Web font service](https://github.com/vivliostyle/vivliostyle.js/issues/735#issuecomment-1006275491)